Erie Land Light: Modern use and restoration

 The Erie Land Light was listed on the National Register of Historic Places on March 30, 1978.
 A wooden replica of the lantern room was placed on the tower in 1990 and was relit on December 26, 1999.
 The replica lantern room was eventually blown off of the tower on May 5, 2003 during a windstorm.

-In 2004, The Pennsylvania Department of Transportation and the Pennsylvania Historical and Museum Commission provided $400,000 in grants for restoration work on the lighthouse.
-The lighthouses interior stairs and over 200 bricks were replaced, and a 6300 lb copper replica of the original lantern room was built.
+In 2004, the Pennsylvania Department of Transportation and the Pennsylvania Historical and Museum Commission provided $400,000 in grants for restoration work on the lighthouse.
+The lighthouse's interior stairs and over 200 bricks were replaced, and a 6300 lb copper replica of the original lantern room was built.
 The lantern was hoisted on to the lighthouse on March 19, 2004.
 The restoration was completed on June 19, 2004.
 The Erie–Western Pennsylvania Port Authority proposed in 2005 to take ownership of the Land Light from the city to increase its tourism potential, and, in 2010, to assume responsibility for the maintenance of the grounds surrounding the lighthouse.
 The lighthouse is opened to the public annually in the summer as a fundraiser for the Erie Playhouse.